palikhov/dnd-5e-badooga-programs/Dungeons and Dragons/5eTools/Sample Markdown - DDEX1-02 - Secrets of Sokol Keep.md

 Unlike any previous treasure hunters, Igan had one huge advantage.
 Igan had been raised at the Keep, and at a young age he had found a well-hidden shrine of Tyr-long since forgotten.
 He restored it and maintained it ever since.
 Unbeknownst to others, the shrine was haunted by the spirit of a female cleric of Tyr, named Harae.
 The spirit knew of the treasure below the keep, and wanted to reward the young man for his dedication to the shrine.
 Hardly more than the sheerest presence, she was unable to truly interact with the world beyond moving small items around.
 Nevertheless, moving the right books and opening them to the correct pages was all that it took.

 With the help of the spirit, Grim, and the other Black Fist guards, Igan found the hidden caverns beneath the keep and the expected treasure within.
 Upon seeing it, Igan thought the treasure to be evil, and wanted it destroyed.
 But greed overcame Grim and the other soldiers.
-Grim murdered Igan and had hoped to set sail in the night, but the murder awoke the long dormant guardians of the temple, trapping Grim and his co- conspirators in the dungeon below.
+Grim murdered Igan and had hoped to set sail in the night, but the murder awoke the long dormant guardians of the temple, trapping Grim and his co-conspirators in the dungeon below.
 In the spirit's anger and sadness, Harae disabled the lighthouse, hoping that she would catch the attention of adventurers who would come and recover Igan's body, arrest the murderers, and cleanse the island of undead for good.

 Lured by rumors of treasure and locals beseeching the characters to restore the beacon, the characters now have to explore the island to find out what happened and bring the murders to justice.